svanteschubert/ausdigital-bill/docs/1.0/index.md

 # Billing Process

+## AusDigital UBL Customization

+UBL CustomizationID is an identifier for a defined customization of UBL.

+For AusDigital BILL it is "ausdigital.org" (`"CustomizationID":"ausdigital.org"`).

 ## Invoice Document Profiles

-UBL CustomizationID is an identifier for a defined customization of UBL.

-For AusDigital BILL it is "digitalbusinesscouncil.com.au" (`"CustomizationID":"digitalbusinesscouncil.com.au"`).

 The Invoice document is used in six different process contexts, indicated using the UBL ProfileID.